m1k3ga/spielplan-badminton/README.txt

 #  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -
 === LOG ===
-20150510 Introduced pickPoints as basis for picking players and teams 20150509 TeamPairingMatrix as HashMap (concatenated ids as key)
+20150510 Introduced pickPoints as basis for picking players and teams
-         Team administration in CalculateGame switched to HashMap with key from ArrayList 20150501 5 players test
+         Assure that each team pairing is saved in the TeamPairingMatrix 20150509 TeamPairingMatrix as HashMap (concatenated ids as key) Team administration in CalculateGame switched to HashMap with key from ArrayList 20150501 5 players test